asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 ## Document Prerequisites

 This introduction is written to developers and readers who already have experience with Java, Spring, Maven and Gradle, you can easily understand the concepts of Spring Boot, if you have the aforementioned knowledge already.
 If you are a beginner we suggest you to go through some resources which serve as introduction to the topics and technologies mentioned above before you start reading this resource.
+This document mainly focuses on working with Spring Boot 3.0.0, and Spring 6.0.0.

 ## Spring and Spring boot